 Trips are great for families and group events.

-Railrider Oregon Coast is open Thursday through Monday into October, with three departures daily at 9 a.m., 12 p.m., and 3 p.m.
+Railrider Oregon Coast is open Thursday through Monday, with three departures daily at 9 a.m., 12 p.m., and 3 p.m.
+The season ends on October 16.
 Tickets are available on-site and or may be purchased online at ocrailriders.com.
-Call 541-910-0089 or email email@example.com for information.
+Call 541-910-0089 or email firstname.lastname@example.org for information.